Sammy-T/snow-cms/README.md

 - Configurable Editor Preview styles
 - Optional hooks into editor actions
 - Local filesystem backend (Changes can be manually committed via your external Git CLI/GUI.)
+  - Output Markdown files
-- Specify a custom backend
+- Specify your own custom backend

 > [!NOTE]
-> Certain filesystem interactions may perform slowly on Firefox when using the local backend.
+> When using the local backend, certain filesystem interactions may perform slowly on Firefox.
 > For maximum compatibility, use a Chrome-based browser.

 ## Getting Started